amuslera/bluelabel_AIOS/README.md

 - **Intelligent Routing** - Automatic selection based on task requirements
 - **Remote Access** - Secure access to local models when away from home

-## Initial Agent: ContentMind
+## Implemented Agents

+### ContentMind Agent

-The first agent implementation focuses on knowledge management and content processing:
+The ContentMind agent focuses on knowledge management and content processing:

 ```
 ┌─────────────────────────────────────────────────────────────────────┐